Invariant Causal Prediction with Local Models: On the identifiability of causal parents

-We note that $\tilde{H}_{0,S}$ corresponds essentially to Assumption \ref{ass:population} in relation to set $S$.
-With that we know in particular that, under Assumption \ref{ass:population}, $\tilde{H}_{0,S^*}$ is true.
-While $\tilde{H}_{0,S}$ has an exact correspondence to Assumption \ref{ass:population}, it is, however, not clear how to build a practical test based on it, that is also powerful against meaningful alternatives.
+We note that $\tilde{H}_{0,S}$ corresponds to Assumption \ref{ass:population} when $S^*$ is replaced by $S$, which in particular implies that under Assumption \ref{ass:population} $\tilde{H}_{0,S^*}$ is true.
+However, it is not clear how to build a practical test based on $\tilde{H}_{0,S}$ that is also powerful against meaningful alternatives.
 For that reason we move towards a weaker but more practical formulation.
 Let